Shopify/shopify-api-ruby/README.md

    ShopifyAPI::Base.api_version = '<version_name>' # find the latest stable api_version [here](https://help.shopify.com/api/versioning)
    ```

-   That's it, you're done, skip to step 6 and start using the API!
+   That's it, you're done!
+Next, skip to step 6 and start using the API!

-   For a partner app you will need to supply two parameters to the Session class before you instantiate it:
+   For a partner app, you will need to supply two parameters to the Session class before you instantiate it:

    ```ruby
    ShopifyAPI::Session.setup(api_key: API_KEY, secret: SHARED_SECRET)
    ```

-   Shopify maintains [`omniauth-shopify-oauth2`](https://github.com/Shopify/omniauth-shopify-oauth2) which securely wraps the OAuth flow and interactions with Shopify (steps 3 and 4 above).
+   Shopify maintains [`omniauth-shopify-oauth2`](https://github.com/Shopify/omniauth-shopify-oauth2), which securely wraps the OAuth flow and interactions with Shopify (steps 3 and 4 above).
 Using this gem is the recommended way to use OAuth authentication in your application.

-3. In order to access a shop's data, apps need an access token from that specific shop.
+3. Apps need an access token from each shop to access that shop's data.
 This is a two-stage process.
-Before interacting with a shop for the first time an app should redirect the user to the following URL:
+Before interacting with a shop for the first time, an app should redirect the user to the following URL:

    ```
    GET https://SHOP_NAME.myshopify.com/admin/oauth/authorize